WoN-Hackathon-2019/translatebot/README.md

 ## Start coding

-Once the skeleton bot is running, you can use it as a base for implementing your own application.
+Once the bot is running, you can use it as a base for implementing your own application.

 ## Setting up
 - Download or clone this repository